snghakanksha/snghakanksha/README.md

 First project where I went beyond the data and asked "what would a business actually do with this finding?"

-- 42% of revenue is discount-driven — flagged as a business risk
+- 42% of revenue is discount-driven, flagged as a business risk
-- 70% of customers are repeat buyers — loyalty segment worth targeting
+- 70% of customers are repeat buyers, loyalty segment worth targeting
 - Fall is peak season across all categories

 **Stack:** Python · PostgreSQL · Power BI